What is the federal estate tax?

 The credit shelter trust typically holds the assets for the surviving spouse’s lifetime.
 He or she can use the assets in the credit shelter trust if needed for support or medical care.
 Upon the surviving spouse’s death, the assets remaining in the credit shelter trust – including all appreciation on them – pass to the children (or other beneficiaries) free of estate tax.
 In addition, at the second spouse’s death, the second spouse’s own exclusion amount will be used against his or her own assets.
 Thus, both spouses’ exclusion amounts will be used.

 In some circumstances, a client’s need for a credit shelter trust can be reduced.
-The estate of the second spouse to die is now permitted to use federal estate tax exemption that was not used in the first spouse’s estate by relying on “portability.”
+The estate of the second spouse to die is now permitted to use federal estate tax exclusion that was not used in the first spouse’s estate by relying on “portability.”
 Portability only applies, however, if the estate of the first spouse timely files a federal estate tax return to elect to preserve or “port” the first spouse’s excess exclusion amount to the surviving spouse for his or her use.
 If no estate tax return is filed, then portability is not available for the surviving spouse.

 Portability would not take full advantage of the exemptions in many cases.
 Additionally, asset protection for spouse and children and tax sheltering of appreciation on the first spouse’s assets can be lost by relying on portability.
 Therefore, whether a credit shelter trust or other potentially tax-advantaged trust makes sense should be analyzed on an individual basis.